awsdocs/amazon-s3-userguide/doc_source/batch-ops-copy-object.md

 You can also use the Copy operation to copy existing unencrypted objects and write them back to the same bucket as encrypted objects\.
 For more information, see [Encrypting objects with Amazon S3 Batch Operations](http://aws.amazon.com/blogs/storage/encrypting-objects-with-amazon-s3-batch-operations/)\.

+When you copy objects, you can change the checksum algorithm used to calculate the checksum of the object\.
+If objects don't have an additional checksum calculated, you can also add one by specifying the checksum algorithm for Amazon S3 to use\.
+For more information, see [Checking object integrity](checking-object-integrity.md)\.

 For more information about copying objects in Amazon S3 and the required and optional parameters, see [Copying objects](copy-object.md) in this guide and [CopyObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CopyObject.html) in the *Amazon Simple Storage Service API Reference*\.

 ## Restrictions and limitations<a name="batch-ops-copy-object-restrictions"></a>